sqlxpert/lights-off-aws/README.md

 - Check the
   [LightsOff CloudWatch log groups](https://console.aws.amazon.com/cloudwatch/home#logsV2:log-groups$3FlogGroupNameFilter$3DLightsOff-).
   - Log entries are JSON objects.
-Entries from Lights Off include `"level"`, `"type"` and `"value"` keys.
+Lights Off includes `"level"`, `"type"` and `"value"` keys in its custom log entries.
+(Other software components may use different keys.)
   - For more data, change the `LogLevel` in CloudFormation.
+  - Operations are idempotent.
+Lights Off logs the results of most harmless, repeated AWS API calls (depending on the AWS service, either HTTPS success responses, or expected exceptions) at the `INFO` level.
+For RDS database _instance_ start/stop operations, however, Lights Off logs expected exceptions at the `ERROR` level; these may represent harmless repetition, or errors that require attention.
+  - Lights Off logs unexpected (uncaught) exceptions at the `ERROR` level.
 - Check the `ErrorQueue`
   [SQS queue](https://console.aws.amazon.com/sqs/v3/home#/queues)
   for undeliverable "Find" and "Do" events.